callme-pantera/Optimized-Win11/README.md

 Once the system was optimized, I moved on to the **design and usability improvements**.
 Here, I focused on customizing the Windows 11 desktop environment using Seelen UI, aiming for a cleaner, more consistent and more enjoyable interface.
 This includes visual tweaks, layout adjustments and enhancements to the overall workflow.
 You can find the full documentation of this process in my [Design guide](/Design/README.md) or in the [Design folder](/Design/).<br>

-The combination of these two approaches—debloating and design customization—resulted in a Windows 11 setup that is both lightweight and visually refined, balancing performance with aesthetics.
+The combination of these two approaches, debloating and design customization, resulted in a Windows 11 setup that is both lightweight and visually refined, balancing performance with aesthetics.

 <br>